-- The Administrative Improvement Team undertakes own motion investigations and other strategies aimed at improving public administration. - The Complaint Resolution Team includes the Intake Team and the Early Resolution Team and has responsibility for handling enquiries, receiving and assessing complaints, and the early resolution of complaints where appropriate. - The Child Death Review Team reviews certain child deaths, identifies patterns and trends arising from these reviews and makes recommendations to relevant public authorities to prevent or reduce child deaths. - The Investigations and Inspections Team includes the Investigations Team which handles the investigation of complaints and the Inspections Team which undertakes telecommunications interception inspections. - The Strategic and Corporate Services Team includes the Strategic Services Team and the Business Services Team and supports the Office in strengthening its strategic focus, corporate communications, governance and business services. - The Energy Team has responsibility for handling enquiries and receiving, investigating and resolving complaints about energy providers.
+- The Complaint Resolution Team includes the Intake Team and the Early Resolution Team and has responsibility for handling enquiries, receiving and assessing complaints, and the early resolution of complaints where appropriate. - The Own Motion Investigations Team undertakes own motion investigations and other strategies aimed at improving public administration. - The Review Team reviews certain child deaths and family and domestic violence fatalities, identifies patterns and trends arising from these reviews and makes recommendations to relevant public authorities to prevent or reduce deaths. - The Investigations and Inspections Team includes the Investigations Team which handles the investigation of complaints and the Inspections Team which undertakes telecommunications interception inspections. - The Strategic and Corporate Services Team includes the Strategic Services Team and the Business Services Team and supports the Office in strengthening its strategic focus, corporate communications, governance and business services. - The Energy Team has responsibility for handling enquiries and receiving, investigating and resolving complaints about energy providers.